 “If the patient is male and the only one who works in the family, he can develop feelings of uselessness,” said Hasmik.

 “We have a patient who now does not work, and he says that he now cannot say anything to his children because they have to support him.”

 Patients usually start out motivated to complete the treatment, but once side effects begin they can get deterred.

 “When they start to take the drugs they start with the hope that they will be cured, suddenly they face the development of side effects which cause problems in their body, they can start to become hopeless, thinking that maybe the drugs will not work,” said MSF social worker, Margarita Zalibekyan.

 As well as needing help with psychological issues related to DR TB, many patients need practical assistance in coping with the disease.

-Social workers assist patients in getting the correct paperwork to be admitted, help them with hygiene kits and food supplements during hospitalization as well as assisting once they are discharged from hospital to continue treatment while staying at home.
+Social workers assist patients in getting the correct paperwork to be admitted, help them with hygiene kits and food supplements during hospitalization as well as assisting once they are discharged from the hospital to continue treatment while staying at home.

-For those who need it, MSF gives patients coupons for food, as well as fuel in the winter and a transport allowance ensure patients can come to the clinic to receive their six-day-a week treatment once discharged following the initial period of hospitalization.
+For those who need it, MSF gives patients coupons for food, as well as fuel in the winter and a transport allowance, ensure patients can come to the clinic to receive their six-day-a-week treatment once discharged following the initial period of hospitalization.

 Given the difficulties in completing treatment, every patient cured is a cause for celebration.